ooples/pine_script_docs/source/concepts/Repainting.rst

 We define repainting as: **script behavior causing historical vs realtime bar calculations or plots to behave differently**.

+Repainting can be caused by many factors, and >95% of indicators in existence repaint, following our definition.
+Think of it; even widely used indicators like MACD and RSI repaint because they show one fixed value on historical bars, yet when running in realtime they will produce results that vary constantly until the realtime bar closes.
+They thus behave differently on historical and realtime bars, which does not prevent many traders from using them.

+Repainting, per se, is thus not necessarily good or bad.
+Whether you decide to use repainting or non-repainting indicators, what's important is that you understand how your tools behave, and if that behavior is compatible with your objectives.

+More important than repainting, perhaps, is that your indicator's plots and trade entries or exits be realistic.
+Plots that go back in time to plot pivot lines starting at the pivot, for example, may be great to impress the galery, but they mislead others — and perhaps yourself. by not leading you or others to believe it does things

+In this page we will explore different causes of repainting.

 Historical vs realtime calculations